This page is from APP, the official source of professional practice for policing.

 The police role and responsibilities

 When a person is reported missing the police’s primary responsibility is to safeguard the missing person.
+Careful investigation is required to ensure that the risks of harm are fully explored and assessed, and that police resources are then appropriately assigned, if that is necessary.

 The police should seek to make people safe.
 A failure to investigate a report of a missing person properly may lead to: